International Re-Adoption:

 What Is International Re-Adoption?

-When a child is adopted from another country it is necessary to re-adopt the child under the laws of the state the adoptive couple resides in order to obtain a US birth certificate.
+When a child is adopted from another country you must “re-adopt” the child under the laws of the state the adoptive couple reside in order to obtain a U.S. birth certificate.

 Foreign Adoption

 Most families that adopt a child internationally do so through an agency.
 The child is adopted in the foreign country.
 Upon return to the US, the child is re-adopted under the laws of the state of the adoptive couple.
-Both Washington and Idaho recognize foreign adoption decrees and have a process for allowing the adoptive couple to re-adopt under state law.
+Both Washington and Idaho recognize foreign adoption decrees and have a legal process to re-adopt under state law.

 Foreign Guardianship

 In some countries the parental rights are terminated but the child is placed with the adopting family under a guardianship.
-The court in Washington and Idaho will recognize the termination orders of the foreign country and allow the adopting family to adopt.
+Courts in Washington and Idaho will recognize the termination orders of the foreign country and confirm the adoption.

 International Private Adoption

-It is also possible to adopt a child from a foreign country privately.
+It is also possible to privately adopt a child from a foreign country.
 A pre-placement report is still required and must be obtained from a caseworker who is associated with a Hague Adoption Convention approved child placement agency licensed in the United States.

 Hague Adoption Convention